 This simple... yes, it really is simple (in it's essence!)... way of making maps is particularly suited to mapping large areas of countryside.
 It has been the technique used for important mapping since at least 1755.
 Elsewhere on the web, you can see an exposition of the method in a book from 1755.

-If that "sort of" made sense, PLEASE have a quick look at an alternative "introduction" to making maps yourself I did in April 2015.
+If that "sort of" made sense, PLEASE, if you haven't already met Susan and Jonathan, have a quick look at an alternative "introduction" to making maps yourself I did in April 2015.
 It is short, and maybe better, and the whole thing CAN be a lot of fun!

 A simple hypothetical example.
 And further theoretical points